 Basically, any drug that can dissolve in a solvent such as water can be rectally administered.
 Other drugs that are commonly used in drug plugging are MDMA and cocaine.
 Covid shouldn't stop you from seeking treatment.
 We are putting our clients health first.
 Click to learn what why are doing to ensure safe treatment.

 Covid shouldn't stop you from seeking treatment.
 We are putting our clients health first.
 Click to learn what why are doing to ensure safe treatment.

 In addition to discussing what is plugging a drug, it is also important to note possible complications of this method of drug use.
 There are many adverse effects that could occur.

 Drug plugging could cause the lining of the colon to become extremely irritated and inflamed.
 In addition, other complications may include the following:

-- Increased risk of HIV/AIDS, especially if sharing plugging equipment with others
+- Increased risk of Sexually transmitted diseases (STD), especially if sharing plugging equipment with others.

 - Increased risk for drug overdose.
 The high one receives from using drugs rectally peaks quickly and fades even faster.
 This may cause people to use more drugs, increasing the odds of overdoses.